volumio/docs/docs/00_User_Manual/00_Quick_Start_Guide.md

 * After the plugin has successfully installed, enable it and you will see the UI on the HDMI connected display (or the official Rasperry PI display, if present)

-### FIRST CONNECTION TO THE WEBUI
+### FIRST CONNECTION TO THE WEB-UI

-* Once the sytem is on and you connected to it through your network or via the hotspot, you reach Volumio's webUI.
+* Once the system is on and you connected to it through your network or via the hotspot, you reach Volumio's web-UI.
 The first time, an helper is assisting you to configure Volumio.
 Don't worry if you missed it, you can still configure it later !

 * The helper first screen : Choose your LANGUAGE